MicroStrategy/embedding-sdk-docs/docs/new-embedding-architecture/embed-multiple-viz.md

 <script type="text/javascript" src="https://demo.microstrategy.com/MicroStrategyLibrary/javascript/embedding-component-alpha.js"></script>
 ```

-the js bundle is also in the web-dossier war, in the same directory as `embeddinglib.js`.
+The js bundle is also in the MicroStrategyLibrary web application, in the same directory as `embeddinglib.js`.

 ## Example Code